top of page

 1514

-One year before he dies, King Louis XII of France licenses vinegar producers to distill eau-de-vie.
+One year before he died, King Louis XII of France licensed vinegar producers to distill eau-de-vie.

 1531

-In Santiago de Tequila, Mexico, Spanish settlers construct alquitaras (stills) and distill pulque—a local fermented beverage made from the agave plant.
+In Santiago de Tequila, Mexico, Spanish settlers constructed alquitaras (stills) and distill pulque—a local fermented beverage made from the agave plant.
 They call the result mexcalli (mezcal).

 1533

-Martim Afonso de Sousa and four partners set up three confectioneries and they make a sugarcane wine into aguardiente de caña (sugarcane eau-de-vie)—which is later known as cachaça.
+Martim Afonso de Sousa and four partners set up three confectioneries.
+They make a sugarcane wine into aguardiente de caña (sugarcane eau-de-vie)—later known as cachaça.

 1534